 This is the format of the radical house church service.

 SO WHAT THE HECK HAPPENED?

 From what I covered in parts 1 and 2 of this blog series I sincerely believe that the Apostle Paul’s passage in I Corinthians chapter 14 paints a picture of a worship service that is vastly different than the traditional service that now permeates the Christian faith.
 When comparing the four components of the traditional church, and the five points of the radical house church, their vast differences are self-evident.
-They look nothing like each other.
+In comparison they look nothing like each other.

-If the Apostle Paul encouraged Christian communities to conduct its meetings in the fashion of what we discussed from the I Corinthians 14 passage then how do we make sense of how church is practiced today.
-“What the heck happened?
+If the Apostle Paul encouraged Christian communities to conduct its meetings in the fashion of what we discussed from the I Corinthians 14 passage, then how do we make sense of how church is practiced today—What the heck happened?

 And, maybe more importantly, does embracing a worship service dynamic that is more based upon the 1 Corinthians 14 model lead to a better experience in the church?
 Does choosing to participate in a radical house church automatically equal a greater and enhanced expression of Jesus in our midst as we gather?
 Will it ultimately lead to a fuller Christian life?

 Let’s find out in part 3…